emberjs/website/source/blog/2019-01-25-framework-f2f.md

 ---
-title: Framework Face-to-Face Meeting Summary, Q4 2018
+title: Ember.js Face-to-Face Meeting Summary, Q4 2018
 author: Jen Weber, Matthew Beale
-tags: Announcements
+tags: Announcement, Recent Posts
 responsive: true
 ---

-Last month, members of the [Ember.js framework core team](https://emberjs.com/team/) met in-person and remotely to review the direction that the framework API is headed, work through some architectural design questions, and figure out next steps.
+Last month, members of the [Ember.js Core Team](https://emberjs.com/team/) met in-person and remotely to review the direction that the framework API is headed, work through some architectural design questions, and figure out next steps.
 In this article, we’ll share a summary of the discussions and themes of the weekend.

 ## What happens in a F2F meeting?